-The Ames Limestone is the boundary and limestone stratum between the Casselman and Glenshaw Formations within the Conemaugh Group.
+The Ames Limestone (Andrews, 1873) is the boundary and limestone stratum between the Casselman and Glenshaw Formations within the Conemaugh Group.
 This limestone can be found throughout Western Pennsylvanian, Eastern Ohio, and northwestern West Virginia.
-It is a laterally extensive stratum that contains what many call the best fossils in Western Pennsylvania.
+It is a laterally extensive stratum that contains what many call the most fossiliferous in Western Pennsylvania.
 Being limestone, the fossils within are mainly marine.
-An exception to this would be if a land-based creature or plant were to fall into the sea and be buried, which is very rare.
+An exception to this would be if a land-based creature or plant were to fall into the sea and be buried, which is rare.

 Geologic Age